eliudio/eliud_core/README.md

 <table>
     <tr>
       <td width="60"><img src="https://github.com/eliudio/open-resources/raw/main/img/icons/writing-hand.png"/></td>
-      <td>Whenever this note pops up in the below text, make note of this for what this is in your case, as you'll need it at some later stage.
+      <td>Whenever this pops up, make note of this for what this is in your case, as you'll need it at some later stage.
 In the below text we provided this information whilst creating thoma5.
-Obviously for sensitive information, like passwords, we've provided fake info. </td>
+Obviously for sensitive information, like passwords, we've provided fake info.</td>
     </tr>
 </table>

+---

 ### Step 1: Create a new google account